- Get a programmer's editor. I like zed, but vscode is a popular choice.

 - Do a search in your editor, in your project, for

-and change it to whatever you want to call your game.
+mygameand change it to whatever you want to call your game.
 I recommend names without "weird characters".
-Just useA-z
+Just useA-z,0-9, and_.

 Optional: these carts include a few npm actions.
 To use them install nodejs